vitormesquita/Malert/README.md

     }
 ```

-You can customize single button, passing `MalertButtonConfiguration` containing your custom configurations
+You can customize a single button, passing `MalertButtonConfiguration` containing your custom configurations

 ```swift
     //Create configuration